Clinicians! Are You Ordering Glucose Monitors and Supplies For Your Patient - JA DME

 Clinicians!
 Are You Ordering Glucose Monitors and Supplies For Your Patient?

-The Comprehensive Error Rate Testing (CERT) program has noted claim errors for glucose monitors and related supplies, specifically issues with orders and test strip utilization.
+The Comprehensive Error Rate Testing (CERT) program has noted claim errors for glucose monitors.
 The following information is provided to assist you in reducing these types of errors.

 Medicare will consider coverage of a glucose monitor and related supplies when your patient's medical record shows they have diabetes and you have determined he/she or a caregiver is sufficiently trained to use the prescribed device appropriately.
-(Reference: CMS Internet Only Manual (IOM), Publication 100-3, Section 40.2.)
+(Reference: CMS publication 100-3, Section 40.2.)

-The order for the glucose monitor is termed a five-element order and it must include the following:
+The Standard Written Order (SWO) for the glucose monitor and supplies must include the following:

-- Description of items separately billed to Medicare (may be a narrative description, a HCPCS code, HCPCS code narrative, or brand name/model number)
+- General description of the item (may be a narrative description, a HCPCS code, HCPCS code narrative, or brand name/model number)

 |Treatment Regimen||Basic Coverage for Test Strips and Lancets||Prescribed Testing Frequency|